MooersLab/MooersLab/README.md

 Its error rate is too high to use for dictation.
 The advantage of Voice Control is that it supports customized commands and commands that can be used to run GUI-based software.

-### Whisper and a Digitial Voice Recorder
+### Whisper and a Digital Voice Recorder
 We use open-AI's whisper software via the Python openai-whisper package to transcribe my audio recordings recorded with the DVR for almost a year.
-I had a three-month break after I switched to an Apple Silicon base computer in December 2024 on which this Python package was very hard to install due to complex dependencies.
+I had a three-month break after I switched to an Apple Silicon base computer in December 2024 on which this Python package was tough to install due to complex dependencies.
 I finally found that I could compile and run whisper.cpp, which is 100 times faster than the Python-based software.

 An alternate approach is to play the DVR with Voice In Plus on Google Chrome and the cursor in a text area in the browser to carry out the transcription and have the text written to the text area.